 After the passage of this bill, a statewide process was developed and implemented to risk assess and serve these referred youth in EBPs.
 If and how these referred youth are assessed and served, is a local juvenile court decision and will vary from court to court.
-Currently, Pierce County Juvenile Court is the only one that served referred youth, following the statewide process, with EBPs in SFY 2022.
+Currently, King and Pierce County Juvenile courts are the only ones that served referred youth, following the statewide process, with EBPs in SFY 2023.